 • Christian Education

-A member of the deacon board would chair each committee.
+A member of the deacon board chairs each committee.

 In February 1990 a meeting was called to discuss and act on the final bidding for the building project with Lakeshore Construction as construction manager.
-The final proposal was $278,417.00.
-Construction begun and foundation was poured on April 12, 1990.
+The final cost was $278,417.
+Construction was begun and the foundation was poured on April 12, 1990.

 In April 1990 material was received for the Home Bible Study.
 Volunteers from the church worked at grading of the lessons.